 A brand new BMW-developed platform crafted with high-strength steel helps the third-gen Convertible shed a considerable amount of weight.
 In addition to increasing agility, the lower weight improves the ragtop's acceleration and fuel economy.

 The Convertible gains a power cloth soft top that can be opened and closed in 18 seconds at speeds of up to 18 mph.
 It also offers a sliding roof function that lets the passengers retract the front section of the top by up to 15 inches.
 Interestingly, an Always Open Timer that tells the driver how many hours he or she has spent driving with the top down.

-Though one of the smaller vehicles currently on the market, the Convertible is far larger than its truly diminutive MINI forebears.
+Though one of the smaller vehicles currently on the market, the Convertible is far larger than its truly miniature predecessors.
 Space is ample up front, while the rear seats are sufficient for small adults and children.
-Fold down them down and there's a compact-SUV-rivaling 23.3 cubic feet of cargo space available.
-The dashboard utilizes the traditional, quirky Mini control and instrumentation layout, with an enormous speedometer in the center of the dash and a steering-column mounted tachometer.
-The setup can take some getting used to, as can the fiddly, eccentric secondary controls on the center stack.
+The Convertible offers 5.7 cubic feet of trunk space with the roof down, and 7.6 cubes with the roof up.

 John Cooper Works

 MINI's topless John Cooper Works builds on the standard Convertible's go-kart-like handling.
 It uses a 2.0-liter turbocharged four-cylinder engine that delivers 231 horsepower between 5,200 and 6,000 rpm and 236 lb-ft. of torque from 1,250 all the way to 4,800 rpm.